Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: Acknowledgments

 \section{Acknowledgments}

-We sincerely appreciate the support for this work from the National Key R\&D Program of China under Grant No. 2018YFA0404204, the National Natural Science Foundation of China (NSFC U1931113, U1738211, 11303012), the Foundations of Yunnan Province (2018IC059, 2018FY001(-003), 2018FB011), the Scientific Research Fund of Yunnan Education Department (2020Y0039).
+We sincerely thank the referee for his/her invaluable comments and appreciate the support for this work from the National Key R\&D Program of China under Grant No. 2018YFA0404204, the National Natural Science Foundation of China (NSFC U1931113, U1738211, 11303012), the Foundations of Yunnan Province (2018IC059, 2018FY001(-003), 2018FB011), the Scientific Research Fund of Yunnan Education Department (2020Y0039).